michaeled/uisleuth/README.md

 UI Sleuth is a Xamarin.Forms debugging tool.
 If you’ve ever made a web site, it’s similar to Microsoft’s F12 tools or Chrome Developer Tools.
 You can use it to efficiently track down layout issues, prototype a new design, and remotely control a device.

-*my favorite idea*
+**my favorite idea**

-Peek at the root level foldered named "Server."
+Peek at the top-level foldered named "Server."
 It contains a simple implementation for creating a remote tunneling service to join the desktop client and mobile app together.
 I never finished this project, but it was going to allow you to easily connect and inspect a beta testers device, while they're encountering a bug!

 # What can you do with this code?